Menu

 There are also some engagement events.

-Posted in Events, Entertainment & What's on, LHNCC area | Tagged city mobility plan, City plan 2030, consultations, Edinburgh Council, Environmental issues, public engagement, public events, public transport | 1 Comment
+Posted in Events, Entertainment & What's on, LHNCC area | Tagged city mobility plan, City Plan 2030, consultations, Edinburgh Council, Environmental issues, public engagement, public events, public transport | 1 Comment

-January 20, 2020 by Bruce Ryan
+01/20/2020 by Bruce Ryan

 National Planning Framework 4 – Programme of Engagement 2020